Julian Fraser: Controversy

 In 2014, Fraser faced controversy in relation to his handling of the Sea Cow's Bay Harbour Development Project in the Third District.
 The Auditor General issued a report on the Project which highlighted several discrepancies, including the fact that the cost of the project rose dramatically from an initial estimate of US$1.4 million to over US$6.6 million.
 Documentation which would have provided details of the spending were found to have gone missing, but two of Fraser's brothers (Earl Fraser and Kenneth Fraser) had received substantial payments for work that was never done, according to the report.
 Fraser strenuously denied wrongdoing, and argued the report was part of the governing National Democratic Party campaign to poison his name.
 Fraser's brother, Earl, who was also criticised in the report, refused to comment.
 The matter was also subject to highly critical comment in the report of Sir Gary Hickinbottom following the 2021 Commission of Inquiry.

 In a separate matter, Fraser was accused in the House of trying to sign a contract for the government to pay his brother for the lease of certain land which actually belonged to the government at the time.
-Fraser has refuted those allegations.
+Fraser has disputed those allegations.